AUDIE CORNISH, HOST:

 TAWIL: We will buy the debt of these companies with an eye towards having an ownership stake or an equity stake once the company goes through this bankruptcy.

 ZARROLI: Distressed-debt investors say they play an invaluable role in rescuing bankrupt companies.
+Often they're the only investors willing to lend to a company that's struggling.
 But distressed debt is risky.
 You have to pick a company with a real chance of turning around.
 And when you get involved with bankrupt companies, you can quickly become embroiled in messy legal battles with management, banks and other investors, all of whom have their own interests.
 Kent Collier is CEO of Reorg Research.

 KENT COLLIER: There might be people that are higher in seniority than you.
 There might be people that, you know, want to shut the company down because they're going to get their money back faster.
 So very few elements of investing bring so much of the human sort of element into it.